Can You Drive Someone Else's Car Without Insurance?

 Optional

-Unlike personal auto insurance, non-owner car insurance follows the driver, not the car.
-If you have this coverage and drive a borrowed car with insurance, the car owner's policy usually pays first.
-Non-owner insurance acts as secondary coverage, stepping in only if the car owner's primary coverage doesn't cover all damages.
+Non-owner car insurance follows the driver, not the vehicle.
+If you have this coverage and drive a borrowed car with insurance, the owner's policy pays first, while your non-owner insurance acts as secondary coverage.

-If you frequently drive someone else’s car without your own insurance policy, MoneyGeek tackles some common questions to guide you.
+If you often drive someone else’s car without your own insurance, MoneyGeek answers common questions to help guide you.

 Do you need insurance to drive someone else’s car?